 In addition to serving as our President and Chief Executive Officer, as a member of our Board of Directors and as a member of the Energizer Holdings, Inc. board of directors, Mr. Vitale serves as executive chairman of the board of directors of BellRing Brands, Inc. We understand that some of our shareholders have policies with different limits on the number of public company boards on which a director may serve, and we communicated with several shareholders about Post's governance philosophy on this topic.
-Serving as executive chairman of BellRing Brands, Inc. is the formalization of the oversight role in which Mr. Vitale previously served when Post's active nutrition business was a business unit of Post prior to the IPO.
-Mr. Vitale's involvement with BellRing Brands, Inc. is the same as it was prior to the IPO with respect to Post's active nutrition business, only with a different title, and we do not expect Mr. Vitale to spend a materially different amount of time dedicated to BellRing Brands, Inc. as he spent prior to the IPO.
-See the section Corporate Governance - Other Board Service on page 7 for further information.
+Serving as executive chairman of BellRing Brands, Inc. is the formalization of the oversight role in which Mr. Vitale previously served for Post's historical active nutrition business prior to the IPO.
+Mr. Vitale's involvement with BellRing Brands, Inc. is the same as it was prior to the IPO with respect to Post's historical active nutrition business, only with a different title, and Mr. Vitale has not spent, and we do not expect Mr. Vitale to spend, a materially different amount of time dedicated to BellRing Brands, Inc. as he spent prior to the IPO.
+Since he began serving as BellRing Brands, Inc.'s executive chairman in 2019, Mr. Vitale's service has not impacted the discharge of any of his duties at Post.
+See the section Corporate Governance - Other Board Service on page 10 for further information.